salmane-s9/Generalization_Bounds_PAC_BAYES/final_results/results.md

 with usage of torch.no_grad().

 #### torch.parallel
-Can be used to parallelize traininh by distributing batches over available GPUs if many.
+Can be used to parallelize training by distributing batches over available GPUs if many.
 Since, we don't use batches in this implementation, it becomes useless.